kaplanz/rugby/apps/cli/README.md

 ### Configuration

-For persistent configuration, the program will read options from the file at `$XDG_CONFIG_HOME/rugby/config.toml`.
+When run, the program will load persistent configuration options from the first file found according to following precedence rules:
+1. Command-line option `--conf=<PATH>`.
+1. Environment variable `RUGBY_CONF`.
+1. Default path `$XDG_CONFIG_HOME/rugby/config.toml`.

 When options are specified in multiple locations, they will be applied with the following precedence: cli > env > file.
 This means these options may be